 Prior to joining the U.S. Department of Justice, Ms. Muldro spent five years practicing law at Latham & Watkins LLP in its White-Collar Defense and Investigations group.
 As the senior associate on a wide range of complex commercial litigation matters and internal investigations, she represented Tenet Healthcare and other Fortune 500 companies.
 She also represented corporate officers and directors against the U.S. Securities and Exchange Commission and the U.S. Department of Justice.
 Ms. Muldro also worked for the U.S. House of Representatives and J.P.
 Morgan Chase.
 She clerked for U.S. District Judge Robert P. Patterson, Jr. in the Southern District of New York.
 Ms. Muldro is a graduate of Columbia Law School and earned her B.A. at Yale University.

 Lieut.
 Stephan Margolis (Ret.)

-Lieutenant Stephan Margolis (Event Coordinator) has worked for over 40 years on a broad spectrum of law enforcement issues.
+Lieutenant Stephan Margolis (Event Manager) has worked for over 40 years on a broad spectrum of law enforcement issues.
 Over the last decade his assignment was the Officer-in-Charge of Transnational Organized Crime, Major Crimes Division of the Los Angeles Police Department (LAPD).
 In this role he partnered with federal and international agencies to investigate and prosecute global criminal enterprises.

 Stephan has also managed the Anti-Terrorism Intelligence Section, Gang Intervention Team (gang and narcotics), Divisional Detectives, Patrol, and Mobile Field Forces.
 As an officer, detective, and sergeant, he has worked patrol, detectives, homicide, crime analysis, and several other specialized units.
 Over his career, Stephan co-developed five pilot programs that were recognized as “best practices” and instituted in LAPD.